Working Toward a More Just and Vibrant New York

-The Sterling Network is a new initiative to build a network of systems leaders, who will work together to enhance economic mobility across NYC.
+The Sterling Network was launched in October 2017 to build a network of systems leaders, working together to enhance economic mobility across NYC.

 Systems leaders are network, organizational, coalition, or collaborative leaders who work actively to address the root causes of problems, rather than mitigate the symptoms.

 Excellent leadership programs exist in New York City, focusing on individual development within an organizational paradigm.
-We’re taking a different approach.
-Sterling Network NYC is building a network of leaders that will work collaboratively to accelerate advancement in the many issue areas that impact economic mobility.
-While the central focus of the network is systems change, participants will also develop as the types of systems leaders who can engage effectively in the complex collaborations required for lasting social change.
+The Sterling Network NYC takes a different approach.
+Together, members of the Network, supported by the Robert Sterling Clark Foundation, are building a network of leaders that is working collaboratively to accelerate advancement in the many issue areas that impact economic mobility.
+While the central focus of the network is systems change, participants are also developing as systems leaders who can engage effectively in the complex collaborations required for lasting social change.

 Change makers who understand that no matter how effective their own organizations are, addressing and resolving New York City’s challenging issues—including those around economic mobility—require creative collaboration across the private, public, and social sectors;